Portland Mindfulness Therapy

 4. Will I have to sit silently for long periods?

-Nope.
-We'll explore mindfulness in ways that work for you - sometimes it includes sitting, walking, breathing, reflecting.
+Not unless that feels useful for you.
+We’ll explore mindfulness through gentle reflection, breath, movement, body awareness, and conversation.
 You don’t need to be a “perfect meditator” (which is helpful because I’m not sure that meditator exists).

 5. What is self-compassion, and why does it matter?